 As an emerging company guided by accomplished artistic leadership and the support of Richmond’s theatrical community, members from CTC met in early 2011 with leadership from Virginia Rep to discuss the mutual benefit of a long-term collaboration.
 After months of planning, CTC was pleased to announce that they had taken a big step forward, securing a partner and a permanent home.
 This alliance enables CTC to uphold and strengthen live theatre as a vital art form, build future audiences for all theatres in Richmond, and create safe spaces for critical dialogue across communities.

-Since its formation, CTC has produced eleven main stage shows and has offered four highly successful summer camp programs for children and youth.
-Nine out of eleven productions have been nominated for 37 awards by the Richmond Theatre Critics Circle (RTCC).
+Since its formation, CTC has produced thirteen Mainstage shows and has offered five highly successful summer camp programs for children and youth.
+Twelve out of thirteen productions have been nominated for 48 awards by the Richmond Theatre Critics Circle (RTCC).

 In 2012, CTC in partnership with Virginia Rep was nominated for an unprecedented 16 RTCC awards, including two in the category of Best Play.
 Early that season the company presented the Pulitzer Prize-winning August: Osage County by Tracy Letts.
 According to the Virginia Commission for the Arts (which awarded Cadence Theatre Company an Emerging Arts Organization grant for 2012-2013), “It is rare to see a company spring out of nowhere so quickly and present such high-caliber productions….August: Osage County was one of the finest pieces of theatre seen in Richmond this year.”
 August: Osage County was given RTCC’s award for Best Play in 2012.

-Recent 2013 productions include Martin McDonagh’s The Pillowman and Stephen Karam’s Sons of the Prophet (2012 Pulitzer Prize Finalist and Lucille Lortel Award winner for Best Play) which was offered in association with the city-wide Acts of Faith Festival.
-This was followed by the hit musical, Next to Normal by Brian Yorkey and Tom Kitt (Winner of the 2010 Pulitzer Prize for Drama and the 2009 Tony Award for Best Original Score).
+Recent productions include Martin McDonagh’s The Pillowman and Stephen Karam’s Sons of the Prophet, which was offered in association with the city-wide Acts of Faith Festival.
+This was followed by the hit musical, Next to Normal by Brian Yorkey and Tom Kitt.
 CTC collaborated with NAMI (National Alliance on Mental Illness) and Virginia Commonwealth University’s Department of Psychiatry for this production.
 In August of 2013, CTC in partnership with Virginia Rep was nominated for 15 RTCC awards, including Best Play (Sons of the Prophet) and Best Musical (Next to Normal).

-The critically-acclaimed play, Good People by David Lindsay-Abaire closed in November of 2013, which opened CTC in partnership with Virginia Rep’s fifth season.
+The critically acclaimed play, Good People by David Lindsay-Abaire (RTCC Nomination for Best Play) closed in November of 2013, which opened CTC in partnership with Virginia Rep’s fifth season.
 Pulitzer Prize-winning Lindsay-Abaire also visited audiences in Richmond and in Charlottesville at the University of Virginia.
+CTC also produced Clybourne Park by Bruce Norris (RTCC Nomination for Best Play) and Detroit by Lisa D’Amour (RTCC Nomination for Best Ensemble Acting).

-In addition to CTC’s three-show season and summer camp, 2013-2014 programming will include The 4th Wall Student Forum for older youth who wish to support the theatre arts, internships geared toward providing professional experience, a pilot program for inner-city high school students committed to exploring the creation of original multimedia work (RVA Stories) and a series of engaging classes and workshops for adults.
+In addition to CTC’s three-show season and summer camps, 2014-2015 programming will include a new program dedicated to the presentation of site-specific theatre in city spaces (to be announced this September), The 4th Wall Student Forum for older youth who wish to support the theatre arts, internships geared toward providing professional experience, a pilot program for inner-city high school students committed to developing workforce readiness skills through the creation of original multimedia work (Stage Write) and a series of engaging classes and workshops for adults.